skirsdeda/django-reactjs-boilerplate/README.md

   }
 }
 ```

+See that `{...state, clicks: state.clicks + 1}` line there?
+That's a new
+JavaScript feature called "destructing".
+It means: "Create a copy of the object
+`state` but replace the attribute `clicks` with something new".
+This is the only
+important thing about reducers: They must **never** mutate the state that is
+passed into the function.
+They must always either return the unchanged state or
+return a new object.
+This is why most people like to use [immutable.js](https://github.com/facebook/immutable-js), but so far I have been
+too stupid to use it in my projects with Redux :(

 Because we usually have many reducers (i.e. one for every Django model),
 I like to export them all in a file `reactjs/reducers/index.js`: